Ulster University - Belfast

 Criminology & Criminal Justice

-This course is designed to generate critical thinkers and skilled practitioners who are equipped to improve criminal justice outcomes.
-You will be immersed in cutting-edge knowledge, techniques, and approaches.
-This will develop you to effectively challenge harmful crime trends at a regional, national, and international level and tackle complex social issues like marginalisation, inequality, and impunity.
+The MSc in Criminology and Criminal Justice will immerse you in cutting-edge knowledge, techniques and approaches.
+It is designed to generate critical thinkers and skilled practitioners who are equipped to improve criminal justice outcomes, effectively challenge harmful crime trends at a regional, national and international level and tackle complex social issues like marginalisation, inequality, and impunity.

 Work placement / study abroad